 As you might recall from your school days, there are few midday snacks as satisfying as chips.
 But instead of greasy potato chips, make the switch to kale chips.
-They have all the crunch you crave, but with usually more fiber and fewer calories.
+They have all the crunch you crave, but with more fiber and fewer calories.

 As long as your office’s room temperature is on the cooler side, you can keep a bag of carrots on your desk to munch on throughout the work day.
-Beta carotene, which is found in carrots, can help boost immunity, vision, and eye health, but don’t overdo it: Carrots are a sugar-rich vegetable.
+Beta carotene, which is found in carrots, can help boost immunity, vision, and eye health.
+But don’t overdo it: Carrots are a sugar-rich vegetable.

 High in vitamin C, tangerines are a great snack to grab during busy days at work.
 Because they’re especially easy to peel, you can mindlessly snack on this citrus fruit as you power through your work emails.